Home

 Waitomo Caves are one of New Zealand's oldest and most popular tourist attractions, and a "must see" if you are in the region.

-The Mount Pirongia forest has a network of walking tracks which feature a wide variety of New Zealand flora and fauna.
 From low altitude forests and ferns, to alpine plants on the exposed peaks, the forest is a haven for New Zealand birds.
-The keen obsever may see tui, fantail, grey warbler, wood pigeon, and tomtit, to name a few.

 The beautiful Hamilton Gardens are another very popular attraction.
 Covering 58 hectares, the gardens feature a selection of theme based sections featuring plants and styles from around the globe.

-Spirit Cave picture The area around Kawhia harbour is well known for its beaches and fishing.
+The area around Kawhia harbour is well known for its beaches and fishing.
 At Ocean beach, the Te Puia springs are a popular spot where you can dig your own bubbling spa in the black sand.
 Hot springs bring water to the surface for a relaxing, invigorating experience.

-The mighty Waikato river is a major supply source for the country's hydro elect power supply.
-But it's also a fly fishing paradise.
-Local trout are legendary and guided fishing tours are available.
 The Waikato is also a perfect waterway for a leisurely boat trip, or for the thrill seeker, a roaring jetboat ride.
-Bridal Veil falls picture

 For Lord of the Rings fans, Matamata is home to Hobbiton, the hobbit village.
 And the Hobbiton set will be further developed for The Hobbit movie.